“There are too many men with enough courage to kill one another,

 If there’s even one step we can take to save another child or another parent or another town from the grief that’s visited Tucson and Aurora and Oak Creek and Newtown and communities from Columbine to Blacksburg before that, then surely we have an obligation to try.

-“You GO!” my son replied to the President.
+“You GO!” my son hollers to his President.

 In the coming weeks, I’ll use whatever power this office holds to engage my fellow citizens, from law enforcement, to mental health professionals, to parents and educators, in an effort aimed at preventing more tragedies like this, because what choice do we have?
 We can’t accept events like this as routine.

-Can we admit to ourselves that this kind of violence has become routine in this country?
-Because by the end of this day, two-hundred and forty-four people will have been shot; an average so common place as not to receive national attention.
+Can we admit to ourselves that this kind of violence has become routine?
+By the end of this day, two-hundred and forty-four people will have been shot; an average so common place as not to receive national attention.

 The massacre in Newtown simply brings to light what happens in the land of the “free” every day: